unforced/concrete/.concrete/README.md

 ## How to Use This Repository

-This repository serves as both an implementation of Concrete and a tool for generating Concrete templates for other projects.
+This repository serves as both an implementation of Concrete and a library of Concrete templates for other projects.
 To use it:

 1. Clone this repository
-2. Choose a template from `concrete-libs/` that matches your project needs
+2. Choose a template (`base/` or `vite-supabase/`) that matches your project needs
-3. Copy the chosen template to your project as a `.concrete` folder
+3. Copy the chosen template's `.concrete` folder to your project
 4. Follow the guides in the `.concrete/guides/` folder to develop your project

 ## Conversations